Package insert / prescribing information

 For Administration by Intravenous Drip

-Reconstitute as directed above prior to further dilution.
+Reconstitute as directed above (For Intravenous Use) prior to diluting with intravenous Solutions.

 |250||90 Days||90 Days|